Taking Your Game To The Next Level – How To Get To SuperNova Elite In 2015

-SNE status will be worth between $100k and $130k, depending on how you spend your bonuses and tournament entries.
+SNE status will be worth between $95k and $125k, depending on how you spend your bonuses and tournament entries.
 There are additional perks, such as upgraded accommodation at live tournaments, and free entry to all the monthly / quarterly freerolls which add even more value – though these are harder to calculate and depend on how many you decide to play.

 Here is the high level breakdown (numbers are approximate - and remember, this is not even including your winnings or the additional multipliers you get for year #2!!).
 PokerStars have added a lot of tables and figures for collecting points via different games to their site, you can find this from the homepage by clicking 'VIP Club' through the top menu, then 'supernova' then on the left hand side menu you will find a link to 'Supernova Elite'

 - Cash Bonuses Bought With Player Points: $50k to $75k